 - We Can Rule Together: He offers Izumi a chance to join the military in global conquest.
 Predictably, she tells him to shove it.

 A Colonel during the Ishbal Civil War, who was in charge of it.
 He was pretty much just your generic General Ripper (even if he didn't become a real General until after the war).
 He shows up mainly to give Ed top secret information, sometimes in front of a bunch of Red Shirts.
 He gets killed when Scar simply walks up to him and kills him.

-Ascended Extra: In the manga, he is only mentioned posthumously and seen during the Ishbal flashback arc.
+- Ascended Extra: In the manga, he is only mentioned posthumously and seen during the Ishbal flashback arc.
 He gets more exposure (and a personality change) here, and is in fact one of the main recurring antagonists early in the series.

-Colonel Kilgore: Turned into one by the anime.
-Unlike his Manga/Brotherhood equivilent who was an honorable man who killed his jerkass general to let the Ishbalan high priest meet with Bradley to at least try to put an end to the bloodshed, and when fighting in Ishbal didn't seem to have any pleasure in fighting (he was just fulfilling his duty as a human weapon), the 2003 anime paints him as a major Jerkass who loved fighting in Ishbal.
+- Colonel Kilgore: Turned into one by the anime.
+Unlike his Manga/Brotherhood equivalent who was an honorable man who killed his jerkass general to let the Ishbalan high priest meet with Bradley to at least try to put an end to the bloodshed, and when fighting in Ishbal didn't seem to have any pleasure in fighting (he was just fulfilling his duty as a human weapon), the 2003 anime paints him as a major Jerkass who loved fighting in Ishbal.

-Made of Iron: He's called 'The Iron Blood Alchemist' for the way he sculpts metal into weapons or armor in combat.
+- Made of Iron: He's called 'The Iron Blood Alchemist' for the way he sculpts metal into weapons or armor in combat.

-Mr. Exposition: His main role is to tell Ed the secrets of the Amestrian Goverment.
+- Mr. Exposition: His main role is to tell Ed the secrets of the Amestrian Goverment.

 One of Mustang's closest subordinates.
 Before joining the army, he was just a typical country boy.